JackShanley/CS305_Mod5/README.md

 # Menu Mechanics
 The player will be able to press the ESC key on their keyboard and an interactive menu will pop-up on their screen.
 This menu will have "Continue","Settings", and "Exit" buttons.

+## License
+This project is licensed under the GNU GPLv3 License, see the LICENSE.md file for more information.